JGCRI/HELPS/README.md

 <!-------------------------->

 The `HELPS` package operates on 0.5 degree resolution, bias-corrected outputs from Earth System Models and General Circulation Models participating in the CMIP process.
 Several options to access such data exist:
-- The ISIMIP2b repository (https://data.isimip.org/search/tree/ISIMIP2b/InputData/climate/atmosphere/) contains outputs from CMIP5-era models (GFDL-ESM2M, HadGEM2-ES, IPSL-CM5A-LR, and MIROC5) for specific scenarios
+- The [ISIMIP2b](https://data.isimip.org/search/tree/ISIMIP2b/InputData/climate/atmosphere/) repository contains outputs from CMIP5-era models (GFDL-ESM2M, HadGEM2-ES, IPSL-CM5A-LR, and MIROC5) for specific scenarios
-- The ISIMIP3b repository (https://data.isimip.org/search/tree/ISIMIP3b/InputData/climate/atmosphere/) contains outputs from CMIP6-era models (GFDL-ESM4, IPSL-CM6A-LR, MPI-ESM1-2-HR, MRI-ESM2-0, and UKSEM1-0-LL) for specific scenarios
+- The [ISIMIP3b](https://data.isimip.org/search/tree/ISIMIP3b/InputData/climate/atmosphere/) repository  contains outputs from CMIP6-era models (GFDL-ESM4, IPSL-CM6A-LR, MPI-ESM1-2-HR, MRI-ESM2-0, and UKSEM1-0-LL) for specific scenarios
-- If a user wishes to explore other CMIP models or bias-correct model data against different observational data than that used by ISIMIP, the BASD python package (https://github.com/JGCRI/basd) is available for ease of use.
-BASD implements an extension of the bias adjustment and statistical downscaling method used in ISIMIP3b (ISIMIP3BASD, Lange 2021 https://zenodo.org/records/4686991 and  https://gmd.copernicus.org/articles/12/3055/2019/).
+- If a user wishes to explore other CMIP models or bias-correct model data against different observational data than that used by ISIMIP, the [BASD](https://github.com/JGCRI/basd) python package is available for ease of use.
+BASD implements an extension of the bias adjustment and statistical downscaling method used in ISIMIP3b (ISIMIP3BASD, [Lange 2021](https://zenodo.org/records/4686991 and  https://gmd.copernicus.org/articles/12/3055/2019/)).
 The ISIMIP3BASD code base can also be used directly.
-For additional information, please see https://www.isimip.org/documents/413/ISIMIP3b_bias_adjustment_fact_sheet_Gnsz7CO.pdf
+For additional information, please see [here](https://www.isimip.org/documents/413/ISIMIP3b_bias_adjustment_fact_sheet_Gnsz7CO.pdf)
-- If a user wishes to explore novel scenarios not covered by CMIP models or the ISIMIP collection, we suggest a combination of STITCHES emulation (https://github.com/JGCRI/stitches) and BASD bias correction and downscaling.
+- If a user wishes to explore novel scenarios not covered by CMIP models or the ISIMIP collection, we suggest a combination of [STITCHES](https://github.com/JGCRI/stitches) emulation and BASD bias correction and downscaling.

 HELPS has been tested with both ISIMIP data and outputs from BASD.